 Termini’s work inspired Ilya Kostin to take a different approach to create this elegant interface.

 Anggit Yuniar Pradito designed an awesome smart home application that gives every room its own profile.

 Then, Ibnu Mas’ud streamlined and simplified the UI to make it even more intuitive.
 Many other designers on Dribbble rebounded it too, all with different interpretations.
 If you ever get hired to design a smart home automation app, you know where to start.

 The Dribbble community loved the simplicity of this energy usage chart, designed by Kingyo.

-Which promoted the community to rebound this shot over 200 times.
+which promoted the community to rebound this shot more than 200 times.
 It’s amazing how certain shots spark creativity in the community.
 This one by Jory Raphael was one of my favorites.